MicrosoftDocs/well-architected/well-architected/oracle-iaas/reliability.md

 The web server tier, application tier and database tier reside in its own virtual network subnet.

 [Azure Site Recovery](/azure/site-recovery/site-recovery-overview) or the manual clone utility can be established to duplicate the passive secondary in AZ2.
-The primary will be set up in AZ1 whereas the database uses Data Guard to replicate it to an active Standby in AZ2.
+The primary will be set up in availability zone one whereas the database uses Data Guard to replicate it to an active Standby in AZ2.

-A Failover would require manual intervention from the customer to fail over in case of a failure of AZ1.
+A failover would require manual intervention from the customer to fail over if there is a failure of availability zone one.
 Backups use Active Data Guard standby in AZ2 and backup to Azure Premium files in AZ2 to remove any additional IO pressure to the primary database.

 :::image type="content" source="./images/oracle-architecture-02.jpg" alt-text="Diagram of a Tier 2 (Production) Two-Availability Zone Deployment, Manual Failover. " lightbox="./images/oracle-architecture-02.jpg":::